filecoin-project/specs/expected-consensus.md

 ![alt text](https://raw.githubusercontent.com/bvohaska/diagrams/master/TipSetsDiagramComprehensive.png "Miners i and j have won the leader election")

 ## Functional description of EC

+- `OnBlockReceived` to receive a block
+- `Mine` to attempt to mine a block
+- `IsProofAWinner` to check if you have a winning `Election Proof`

 For each block received over the network, `OnBlockReceived` is called. `VerifyBlock` is defined in the [mining spec](mining.md#block-validation).